awslabs/graphstorm/docs/source/install/env-setup.rst

 * ``-x, --verbose``       Print script debug info (set -x)
 * ``-e, --environment``   Image execution environment.
 Must be one of 'local' or 'sagemaker'.
 Required.
 * ``-d, --device``        Device type, must be one of 'cpu' or 'gpu'.
 Default is 'gpu'.
-* ``-u, --use-parmetis``  When this flag is set we add the ParMETIS dependencies to the local image.
-ParMETIS partitioning is not available on SageMaker.
 * ``-p, --path``          Path to graphstorm root directory, default is one level above the script's location.
 * ``-i, --image``         Docker image name, default is 'graphstorm'.
 * ``-s, --suffix``        Suffix for the image tag, can be used to push custom image tags.
 Default is "<environment>-<device>".
 * ``-b, --build``         Docker build directory prefix, default is '/tmp/graphstorm-build/docker'.
+* ``--use-parmetis``      When this flag is set we add the ParMETIS dependencies to the local image.
+ParMETIS partitioning is not available on SageMaker.

 For example you can build an image to support CPU-only execution using: